arktypeio/arktype/pkgs/model/README.md

     groups: []
 })

-// Types can also be accessed directly via the "types" prop type Group = typeof typespace.types.group

-// A typespace also includes a model function that allows references
+// Once you've created a typespace, you can use it to create new models
-// to the models you've defined like "user" alongside built-ins like "number" const community = typespace.model({
+// that reference existing models like "user" const community = mySpace.model({
     users: "user[]",
     groups: "group[]",
     population: "number"